Frequently Asked Questions

 How do you judge teams from EYFS to year 6 in the same competition?

 One of the key features of the competition is that children across the whole school can take part – often schools run the Big Science Event as part of a science day or science week throughout the school.
-When our judges visit your school’s team(s) they take into account the age of your children and consider their work against age related expectations for science, rather than against other teams.
+When our judges hear about the work your school’s team(s) have done, they take into account the age of your children and consider their work against age related expectations for science, rather than against other teams.
 We’re not primarily judging the children’s presentation skills, but we’re interested in hearing all about the scientific investigation they have done.

 Who are the judges?